 FSPP is one of the secondary fracture prevention initiatives launched in 2007 to screen fragility fractures and facilitate diagnosis and appropriate care.

-The FSPP is currently active within fracture clinics of 37 hospitals in Ontario, and is administered by Fracture Prevention Coordinators (FPCs) who work within the fracture clinics or at a Family Health Team for each of the hospital sites.
+The FSPP is currently active within 39 fracture clinics, and is administered by Fracture Prevention Coordinators (FPCs) who work within the fracture clinics or at Family Health Teams in Ontario.

 A framework was developed in 2007 to prevent hip and other osteoporotic fractures and improve the lives and bone health of older adults residing in long term care in Ontario.
 Funded by the Ministry of Health & Long-Term Care, the Ontario Osteoporosis Strategy for LTC